Dishwasher Filter: Types, Location + When to Replace

 The filter location is the same on almost every machine: bottom of the tub, near the base of the lower spray arm.
 The differences are in how many pieces come out and how they lock in.

 Remove the bottom dish rack first to give yourself a clear view of the tub floor.
-Here is where to look by brand:
+Here’s where to look by brand:

 On every brand, removal works the same way: twist counterclockwise about a quarter turn and lift straight up.
 Two-part systems require removing the upper cylinder first, then the lower flat mesh screen underneath.